This quick guide and video will show you how to print mailing address labels from Excel, in less than 5 minutes.

 Step 2 : Setup Your Mailing Address List in Excel

-Once you’ve chosen your mailing address labels, the next step is setting up your mailing address list in Excel.
+Once you’ve chosen your mailing address labels, the next step is to create labels in Excel.

 Select your Mailing Address List

-If you want to grow your business and send an advertisement to prospective new customers, you can Buy a Mailing List online in an Excel file format and then use that list to setup your Labels.
+If you want to grow your business and send an advertisement to prospective new customers, you can Buy a Mailing List online in an Excel file format and then use that list to create mailing Labels from excel.

 Or, you could create your own mailing address list, using the Names & Addresses of your current Contacts/Customers.